 The boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.
 Final boundary between the Republic of Sudan and the Republic of South Sudan has not yet been determined. *Dotted line represents approximately the Line of Control in Jammu and Kashmir agreed upon by India and Pakistan.
 The final status of Jammu and Kashmir has not yet been agreed upon by the parties.

 Universal access to adequate sanitation is a fundamental need and human right.
 Securing access for all would go a long way in reducing illness and death, especially among children.
-Since 1990, 1.9 billion people have gained access to an ‘improved’ form of sanitation, such as flush toilets or latrine with a slab.
-This means that, in 2012, 64 per cent of the global population was using such facilities – an impressive accomplishment but still far from the 2015 Millennium Development Goal target of 75 per cent.
-At current rates of progress, the target will be missed by over half a billion people.
-In 2012 a shocking one billion people still practised open defecation and a further 1.5 billion people did not have an improved sanitation facility.
+Since 1990, 2.1 billion people have gained access to an ‘improved’ form of sanitation, such as flush toilets or latrine with a slab.
+This means that, in 2015, 68 per cent of the global population was using such facilities – an impressive accomplishment but still far from the 2015 Millennium Development Goal target, which has been missed by nearly 700 million people.
+In 2015, 2.4 billion people still lack an improved sanitation facility and among them almost 950 million people still practised open defecation.
+The data reveal pronounced disparities, with the poorest and those living in rural areas least likely to use an improved sanitation facility.
+Questions also remain about the full sanitation chain (containment, emptying, transport and treatment) and whether excreta are safely reused or returned to the environment.

 The world has made great strides in increasing access to drinking water and sanitation for billions of people but progress has been uneven.